Heart Kent: Invicta in the 80s

-The lack of a single high-powered frequency for the east of the county was because of international frequency clearance problems due to the proximity to France across the English Channel.
-Instead three low-powered transmitters were installed in Ashford, Folkestone/Dover and Thanet.
+The lack of a single high-powered frequency for the east of the county was because of international frequency clearance problems due to the proximity to France, across the English Channel.
+Instead, three low-powered transmitters were installed in Ashford, Folkestone/Dover and Thanet.
 This problem did not affect BBC national and local radio, which use a single high-powered site at Swingate, near Dover.

 Medium-wave transmitters were located at Littlebourne (603 kHz) for east Kent and Hoo (1242 kHz) for west Kent.
 Both of these were closed on 30th April 2024.

-A few years after the rebranding of the station to Invicta Radio, the station became known as Invicta FM.
-Soon after, separate breakfast shows started to be broadcast to the following areas: